EmilPopovic/notifer/SECURITY.md

 - **Open Source:**
   The codebase is fully open for audit by any interested party.

----

 ## Deployment Recommendations

 - **Use HTTPS:**
-  Always deply behind a secure reverse proxy with HTTPS enabled.
+  Always deploy behind a secure reverse proxy with HTTPS enabled.

 - **Protect API Tokens:**
-  Stor API tokens and secrets in environment variables or secure secrets managers.
+  Store API tokens and secrets in environment variables or secure secrets managers.
   Never commit secrets to version control.

 - **Update Regularly:**